 The worst part about basketball players staying in the USA and playing in the D-league is the fact that most D-league salaries range from only $12,000 to $24,000.
 Average overseas players can get a $65,000 contract with ease.
 Depending on the league that players get into in Europe, salaries can start as high as $100,000.
 Not only is there a big discrepancy between the salaries, but the money made in Europe is typically tax free.
 The club oftentimes will pay your taxes to the country you are playing in.
 That American who is playing overseas may also receive credit with the United States government for paying their taxes.
 Further, most European clubs commonly pay for a player’s living expenses.
 That includes providing a player with a car and lodging.
 So the player in Europe can be saved from taxes and the more expensive living expenses.

 Even with knowledge about the above discussion, players are still set on staying in the D-league and waiting for their small chance of being called up to the NBA.
 There are various reasons why players do stay, but one thing is for certain, the majority of these players are losing a very large amount of money by the end of their career.
+Everyone understands that is expensive.
 While I am not one to shoot down anyone’s ambitions or dreams, I do believe it is important for players to look at the statistics.
 The chance of a D-leaguer getting called up and staying in the NBA for the rest of his career is extremely slim.
 The fact is that there are a lot of good basketball players out there, and only so many slots on an NBA roster.
 However, there are a lot of opportunities overseas.
 I know a good amount of average basketball players making great money in Europe.

 My advice is go to Europe.
 Make around a $100,000 a year for ten years and then retire and come back with a substantial amount of money heading into life after basketball.
 Don’t fall into the trap of being stuck in the D-league until you are 30.
 By that time you will most likely not even have a slot on a D-league roster, with a younger crop of players coming in.
 Think about the difference in salary.
 Here’s a hypothetical: A player spends ten years in Europe making $100,000 a year.
 After ten years that is a million dollars.
 Compare that to a D-leaguer who spends ten years in the D-league at $24,000 a year.
 The D-league player makes $240,000 total during that ten year career.
 A difference between the European salary and the D-league salary is $760,000.
 That is a life changing amount of money.
 I am not saying that money is the only thing a player should focus on when looking at where to play his professional career, but it is definitely a very important aspect of a player’s decision.

-There is also a myth that these players who go overseas will never have a chance to get seen by the NBA ever again.
+There is also a myth that these players who weren’t high NBA picks and go overseas will never have a chance to get seen by the NBA ever again.
 That is false.
 I know plenty of players who are overseas during the professional season and then come back during the summer and play in the NBA’s summer league.
 That is a great opportunity to potentially get seen by an NBA general manager and get a contract.
 If a player does not get a contract offer, then the good news is that the player still has a great salary waiting for him in another country.

 There are players who have families and they don’t want to leave the United States.
 There are also players who just don’t want to go live in a different country and adapt to another culture.
 For those players, I would say the D-league is a good situation.
 For the players who do not have families and are not opposed to living in another country, weigh the facts and make an educated decision on where to spend your professional career.